SWoskowiak/jMeta/README.md

 Generated paths are compatible with Lodash's `_.get` and `_.set` to help manipulate deep data sets.

-The generated data is in an accessible `Map` object which you can run generator functions over as necessary or use the built in keys() and paths() to retrieve information in more familiar way.
+The generated data is in an accessible `Map` object which you can run generator functions over as necessary or use the built in keys() and paths() to retrieve information in a more familiar way.

 ## Install